kiselgra/chipotle/README.md

 ## Recommendation
-Due to long compilation times with SBCL, we recommend Clozure-CL for chiptotle.
+Due to long compilation times with SBCL, we recommend Clozure-CL for Chipotle.
 To do so, configure and reinstall C-Mera with the following flag: "--with-ccl".

 ## Test-Run & Installation